-- Add a dollop of oil to a saucepan over medium heat.
-Add 1 cup of rice and cook until opaque and starting to turn golden brown, stirring regularly.
-This should only take a couple minutes so keep an eye on it to prevent burning.
+- Add a glug of oil to a saucepan over medium heat.
+Add 1 cup of rice and cook until the rice is opaque and starting to turn golden brown, stirring regularly.

 - Add the blender puree to the rice and cook for a couple minutes, stirring regularly.
-Add 2 cups of stock and 1/2 teaspoon of salt.
-Stir well, bring to a boil, then reduce heat to a simmer and let cook until all of the liquid is absorbed, approximately 15-20 minutes.
+Add 1.5 cups of stock and 1/2 teaspoon of salt.
+Stir well, bring to a boil, then reduce heat to a simmer, cover, and let cook until all of the liquid is absorbed, approximately 15-20 minutes.

-- Remove from heat.
-Give a stir and cover the rice, letting it sit in its own steam for a few minutes.
+- Once cooked you can remove it from the heat and let it sit in its own steam for a few minutes, covered.

 - Take a final taste for salt level, adding more if necessary.
+I added another generous pinch of salt to this batch, but keep in mind the exact salt level will depend on which stock you're using.
 Serve immediately and store leftovers in an airtight container in the fridge.

 Want to read our latest recipe?
 It's these Mexican Wedding Cookies.

 Want to receive Mexican Please recipes via email when they are posted?
 Sign up below to subscribe.
 All recipes are spam free.

 This recipe is amazing and super easy, which I love most!
 I used 3 poblanos, and a little less cilantro so I could get more of the good pepper flavor without being overpowered.
 Deliciously authentic!
 Just make sure you use the proper rice grain as to avoid sogginess that was noted in another review.